KidneyOS/KidneyOS/docs/syscalls/process/nanosleep.md

 ### Return value

-After sucessfully sleeping for `duration` 0 is returned. -1 is returned on error.
+After successfully sleeping for `duration` 0 is returned. -1 is returned on error.